RuiqianLuo/quant-alpha-project/README.md

 ### 3. Run the unit tests

-Run the full set one by one:
+Run the test files one by one:

 ```bash
 python -m pytest tests\test_alpha_vantage_loader.py -p no:cacheprovider